-Up to 10 Points Excellent consideration ✓ Weight: the weight carried by the Horse, positions and movements of the Vaulters match the Horse all the time. ✓ Composition: test conceived and presented in full harmony with the Horse's build, training level and canter quality on the circle. ✓ Balance: static combinations and dynamic exercises should not affect balance of the Horse. ✓ Contact/Liaison/Collaboration: The Vaulter's movements do not affect the Horse's balance, canter movement, body alignment or ability to remain on the chosen circle line.
-Up to 8 Points Good consideration ✓ Weight: the weight carried by the Horse, positions and movements of the Vaulters match the Horse at any time. ✓ Composition: test conceived and presented in full harmony with the Horse's build, training level and canter quality on the circle. - Balance: static combinations and dynamic exercises are mostly balanced and mostly not affecting balance of the Horse. - Contact/Liaison/Collaboration : The Vaulter's movements do not significantly affect the Horse's balance, canter quality, body alignment or ability to remain on the chosen circle line.
-Up to 6 Points Satisfactory consideration - Weight: the weight carried by the Horse, position and movement of the Vaulters mostly matches the Horse's training level, but during a short amount of time, the Horse is somewhat overloaded and/or struggles to maintain a consistent canter. - Composition: -test contains some exercises/combinations that may not match the Horse's build or training level and affect its canter movement on the circle. - Balance: static combinations and dynamic exercises sometimes affect balance of the Horse. - Contact/Liaison/Collaboration : The Vaulter's movements sometimes affect the Horse's balance, canter quality, body alignment or ability to remain on the chosen circle line.
-The Horse reacts to an exercise at least once.
-Up to 4 Points Insufficient consideration - Weight: the weight carried by the Horse, position and movement of the Vaulters often does do not match the Horse.
-The Horse is overloaded by the test and struggles to maintain a consisten canter several times. - Composition: test contains many exercises/combinations that do not match the Horse's build or training level and affects canter quality and circling. -Balance: static combinations and dynamic exercises frequently affect the balance of the horse. - Contact/Liaison/Collaboration : The Vaulter's movements clearly disturb the Horse's balance, canter quality, body alignment or ability to remain on the chosen circle line.
-The Horse reacts to exercises several times.
-Up to 2 Points Bad consideration - Weight: the weight carried by the Horse, positions and movements of the Vaulters constantly do not match the Horse during most of the test.
-The Horse is overloaded by the test and struggles to maintain a consistent canter throughout the test.
+Up to 10 Excellent consideration ✓ Weight: the weight carried by the Horse, positions and movements of the Vaulters match the Horse all the time.
+Points The criteria is applied whether the horse visibly reacts or not ✓ Composition: test conceived and presented in full harmony with the Horse's build, training level and canter quality on the circle.
+Balance: elements should be in equilibrium with the Horse. ✓ Collaboration: vaulter's movements are seamlessly in sync with the horse, creating a sense of unity where they appear to move as one.
+Each movement complements the horse's rhythm resulting in a partnership that appears excellently connected.
+Up to 8 Good consideration Weight: the weight carried by the Horse, positions and Points The criteria is applied whether the horse movements of the Vaulters match the Horse at any time. visibly reacts or not ✓ Composition: test conceived and presented in full harmony with the Horse's build and training level - Balance: elements are mostly in equilibrium with the Horse.
+Collaboration: while there is a strong sense of partnership, occasional lack of absorption can be observed.
+Up to 6 Points Satisfactory consideration Weight: the weight carried by the Horse, position and movement of the Vaulters mostly matches the Horse's training level, but during a short amount of time, the Horse is somewhat overloaded.
+The criteria is applied whether the horse -Composition: test contains some exercises/combinations that visibly reacts or not may not match the Horse's build or training level. -Balance: elements sometimes are in equilibrium with the horse. - Collaboration: vaulter's movements appear somewhat disjointed, sometimes tense or against the movement of the horse.
+Repeated lack of absorption can be observed.
+There are medium indicators suggesting that the vaulter is not fully in harmony with the horse.
+Up to 4 Points Insufficient consideration Weight: the weight carried by the Horse, position and movement of the Vaulters often does do not match the Horse.
+The Horse is overloaded several times.
+The criteria is applied whether the horse visibly reacts or not - Composition: test contains many exercises/combinations that do not match the Horse's build or training level. -Balance: elements are frequently out of balance. - Collaboration : prolonged lack of absorption.
+Movements of the vaulter during multiple exercises and sequences appear forced or laboured, lacking the smoothness necessary for true collaboration and harmony, which detracts from the natural movement of the horse's canter.
+Up to 2 Bad consideration - Weight: the weight carried by the Horse, positions and Points The criteria is applied whether the horse movements of the Vaulters constantly do not match the Horse during most of the test.
+The Horse is overloaded. visibly reacts or not - Composition: test contains numerous exercises/combinations that do not match the Horse's build or training level. -Balance: elements are constantly out of balance.
+Collaboration: constant lack of absorption.
+Movements of the vaulter constantly appear forced or laboured.

--Composition: test contains numerous exercises/combinations that do not match the Horse's build or training level and significantly affects canter quality and circling. - Balance: static combinations and dynamic exercises affect balance of the Horse.
-Contact/Liaison/Collaboration: The Vaulter's movements often disturb the Horse's balance, canter movement, body alignment or ability to remain on the chosen circle line.
-The Horse repeatedly reacts to exercises.

-5.4.3.C1 - Variety of Exercises - Individuals
+5.4.3.
+C1 - Variety of Exercises - Individuals